-That teacher held court in that conversation.
+That teacher held court in his impromptu lecture.
 He had the attention of everybody present.
 It was difficult to judge the intentions of my colleagues whenever they (unsolicitedly) share their expertise like that.
 Was it to impress upon us (their co-teachers) that they know that much or they simply would (good-naturedly) like to help us learn more about the subject (English) we’re teaching.

 Later that day, I changed upon a student who attended my English class in a previous semester.
 That student was one of the best in my class.
 Like me, he was heading out of the campus.
 After the exchange of greetings, I asked “Who’s your English teacher this semester?”
 The student already started responding before I recalled that I have previously made a promise to myself never to ask any of my former students that question for the reason that a few of my previous attempts led to the opening of “a can of worms.”

 But it already happened – I asked that stupid question again.